ramirez0307/ramirez0307.github.io/README.md

 Within the Monitor part of the app, the user will have the ability to:

 1. Display Inventory – Show all the inventory available to the user
-2. Inventory History – Allow the user to search a product history
+2. Inventory History – Allow the user to search a product history.
-3. Cycle Count – Count the warehouse to ensure the accuracy of weight and product qty
+3. Cycle Count – Count the warehouse to ensure the accuracy of weight and product qty.
-4. Replenishment - automatically create replenishment task to move product to pick location when needed.
+4. Replenishment - automatically create replenishment task to move product to pick the location when needed.
-5. Ad-hoc – Allow the user to more product between location when needed
+5. Ad-hoc – Allow the user to access more products between locations when needed

 ![MonitorDashboard.png](https://raw.githubusercontent.com/ramirez0307/ramirez0307.github.io/main/Narrative%20Images/MonitorDashboard.png)

 ### Skills

-The skills showcased in this enhancement is my ability to get an idea and design an interactive user interface that takes a list of requirements and makes a design that is both understandable and easy to implement.
-Additionally, it shows my knowledge in designing interactive mobile applications using android studio, using the drag and drop method and XML code.
-With the new enhancement, I effectively demonstrated an application with a design that is much more complex than the one originally created while keeping the user experience in mind.
+The skills showcased in this enhancement are my ability to get an idea and design an interactive user interface that takes a list of requirements and makes a design understandable and easy to implement.
+Additionally, it shows my knowledge in designing interactive mobile applications using android studio, using the drag and drop method, and XML code.
+With the new enhancement, I effectively demonstrated an application with a much more complex design than the one originally created while keeping the user experience in mind.
 Lastly, since I chose to use one single artifact for all three categories on this portfolio, I display the ability to create a design and convert that design into XML code.
 Thus, creating text views, buttons, layouts, and intent allows the application to move between activities, giving the user a unique experience.

 # Enhancement Two - Algorithms and data structure
 -------------------------------------------------------

-I Included this artifact for my ePorfolio because I’m able to showcase a more broad and diverse use of my abilities and everything I have learned throughout the program.
-Since, I'm trying to create an entire application that contains many classes, rather than a piece of code that sit on a single class, there are many instances where I make use of data structures and algorithms.
+I Included this artifact for my ePorfolio because I can showcase a more broad and diverse use of my abilities and everything I have learned throughout the program.
+Since I'm trying to create an entire application that contains many classes, rather than a piece of code that sit on a single class, there are many instances where I make use of data structures and algorithms.
 For this enhancement, I will focus on three specific parts that show my use and thought process of Array, ArrayList, and Maps.

 ### Array

 ![Array.png](https://raw.githubusercontent.com/ramirez0307/ramirez0307.github.io/main/Narrative%20Images/Array.jpg)

 In this case, I decided to make use of a simple Array because I already have prior knowledge of the number of elements and values each array will have.
 Knowing this information, I’m able to declare and initialize the array in a single line of code, making the code less clustered.
 The Array "table_name" is empty because it will hold the value depending on the user selection.
-The users, customers, and vendors array hold the column names for the tables in the database, and using a conditional statement the 'table_name' will be equal to a copy of the table the user wants to interact with.
+The users, customers, and vendors array hold the column names for the tables in the database, and using a conditional statement, the 'table_name' will be equal to a copy of the table the user wants to interact with.

 ### ArrayList